wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Llama.Cpp - Options here for, Avx2, Vulkan, Kompute, Cuda 11, Cuda 12.
 - Python => 3.8 - "Based on provided scripts, Chat-Windows-Gguf requires Python 3.8+" -deepseek.
 - Llm Model - You will need a Large Language Model in GGUF format, See `Models` section.
-- Suitable CPU/GPU - Gpu may be, Main or Compute, with VRam 2-64GB, testing on rx470 in Compute.
+- Suitable GPU - Gpu may be, Main or Compute, with VRam 2-64GB.
+Tested with Vulkan install.

 ### Instructions (W = Windows, U = Ubuntu)...
 ```